jpmorganchase/fusion/docs/upload.md

 # Uploading Data with the `Fusion` Class

 ## Overview
 The `upload()` method allows you to upload files or folders to the Fusion Data Management Platform.
-It supports local file systems and cloud storage (e.g., S3), automatically handles file formats, and validates schemas for datasets with defined structures.
+It supports upload from local file systems and cloud storage (e.g., S3), automatically handles file formats, and validates schemas for datasets with defined structures.
 This guide explains the key arguments, functionality, and best practices for using the `upload()` method.

 ### Syntax